Get

 A Highlander cat doesn’t need a special diet, but they need a nutritious one.
 Cats are carnivorous creatures, so you can imagine how important a high dose of protein is for their health.
 Cats need a high-quality dry kibble to keep them healthy.
 It’s recommended to feed an adult at least 32.0% protein in their daily diet.

 Since wet food is up for debate these days due to its links to obesity and tooth decay, use discretion.
 Many owners like to mix wet food with dry food to get their kitty an extra dose of flavor and moisture.
-If you have questions or concerns about your cat food, consult your veterinarian.
+If you have questions or concerns about your cat food, consult a veterinarian.

 Plants are not a requirement in your cat’s diet.
 However, if you have a cat that enjoys chewing on outdoor grass for house plants, you can offer them something like cat grass to keep their attention away from potentially harmful greenery.